The mission of the Alaska Housing Finance Corporation is to provide Alaskans access to safe, quality, affordable housing.

 Target #2: Maintain a High Voucher Utilization rate

-Analysis of results and challenges: This assessment is based on criteria used by the U.S. Department of Housing and Urban Development (HUD) in measuring program management.
-HUDs assessment requires 95% lease up rate or a 95% Housing Assistance Payment expenditure rate.
-For the fiscal year 2018, lease up activity averaged 4,322 vouchers per month, which is 98% of the 4,397 HUD allocated vouchers.
-This effectively gives AHFC a 100% score in this criteria.
+Analysis of results and challenges: This assessment uses U.S. Department of Housing and Urban Development (HUD) criteria in measuring program management.
+HUDs assessment requires a 95% lease up rate.
+For the fiscal year 2021, lease up activity averaged 4,589 vouchers per month, which is over 104% of the 4,379 HUD allocated vouchers.
+This gives AHFC a 100% score in this criterion.

 Target #3: Maintain high performer percentages in AHFC owned and managed Housing

 Analysis of results and challenges: HUD uses certain performance measures to indicate the overall health of a public housing authority.
-These measurements, when compared to HUD targets, provide an assessment of overall property management.
-For FY2019, AHFC performance in these areas was as follows:
+These measurements, when compared to specific HUD targets, provide an assessment of overall property management.
+For FY2021, AHFCs performance in these HUD identified areas was as follows: